Pre-planning versus pre-funding? I've heard both terms, what is the difference?

 What decisions need to be made?

-The first decision is the type of burial and memorialization to choose.
+The first decision is the type of burial and memorialization you want.
 Where do I start?
-Albany Diocesan Cemeteries offers a wide range of options including traditional burial lots, family heritage lots, family mausoleums, lawn crypts, natural green burial, and community mausoleums.
-If you are considering cremation, we offer traditional burial, urn gardens, columbariums, and niches in community mausoleums.
+Albany Diocesan Cemeteries offers a wide range of options including traditional burial, cremation options, above ground interments, lawn crypts, family heritage lots, private family mausoleums and natural burial preserves.
+If you are considering cremation, we offer burial plots, urn gardens, columbariums, and niches in community mausoleums.
 We can help you choose an appropriate memorial from a wide array of cast bronze markers and granite monuments from our Catholic Monument Design Center.
-Memorials are available in a variety of designs, sizes, and prices.
+Memorials are available in a variety of customizable designs, sizes, and prices.

 Lawn Crypts provide burial space for two in a pre-installed, double depth concrete crypt.
 The reinforced lawn crypt is manufactured under controlled factory conditions using a combination of steel mesh bards and 5,000 PSI concrete, designed to achieve required strength and to withstand earth and equipment pressure.